dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 /// similar to [anotherMethod()], but ...
 {% endprettify %}

-You can put parentheses after the name too, which makes it clearer when you're referring to a method or constructor.
-You can link to a specific member of a class using the class name and member name, separated by a dot:
+To link to a member of a specific class, use the class name and member name, separated by a dot:

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/docs_good.dart (member)"?>